The representation of spacetime through time functions: The stable Lorentzian distance (manifold case)

 The triple \( (M,C,F) \) is called a {\em closed Lorentz-Finsler space} if \( (M^\times, C^\downarrow) \) forms a closed cone structure.
 A {\em proper Lorentz-Finsler space} adds an extra condition to prevent the cones and \( F \) from collapsing in certain directions.
 Within this more specialized structure, the chronological relation can be introduced, though it is generally absent in broader settings.

-For a closed Lorentz-Finsler space (or its closed cone structure), stable causality can still be defined as the stability of causality under cone enlargements.
-The Seifert relation \( J_S \) can also be defined, with its antisymmetry being equivalent to stable causality and the existence of time functions.
+For a closed Lorentz-Finsler space (or its closed cone structure), stable causality can still be defined as the stability of causality under sufficiently narrow cone enlargements.
+The Seifert relation \( J_S:=\cap_{C'>C} J_{C'} \) can also be defined as the intersection of all the causal relations obtained enlarging the cones, with its antisymmetry being equivalent to stable causality and the existence of time functions.
 In this case, $J_S$ is the smallest closed, reflexive and transitive relation containing $J$, i.e.\ \( K = J_S \) \cite[Thm.\ 3.16]{minguzzi17}.
 Global hyperbolicity can similarly be defined, though the compactness of causal diamonds must be replaced by the preservation of compactness under the causally convex hull $S\mapsto c(S):=i(S)\cap d(S)$.
 This allows the recovery of a hierarchy of causality properties, suggesting that the chronological relation may be less central than previously thought.

 On the metric side, globally hyperbolic spacetimes exhibit a finite Lorentzian distance \cite[Prop.\ 2.26]{minguzzi17} that is upper semi-continuous \cite[Thm.\ 2.60(g)(d)]{minguzzi17}.
 Full continuity of \( d \) requires more specialized structures, such as proper Lorentz-Finsler spaces and stronger regularity conditions (e.g., local Lipschitzness) \cite[Thm.\ 2.53]{minguzzi17}, see however \cite{ling24} for an approach which mitigates these difficulties in the $C^0$ setting.
 In summary, under weak causality/low regularity conditions, upper semi-continuity and finiteness may be lost, and lower semi-continuity demands additional assumptions.